 Future work

 Ok, this all sounds really cool, but where does the rubber meet the road here?
 Well, the latest 0.9 release of CSV.jl now has the default of returning small enough string columns as an inline string type.
-And inline strings are a natural fit for lots of data formats where strings have a fixed size, including the many database systems and their VARCHAR(32), for example.
+And inline strings are a natural fit for lots of data formats where strings have a fixed size, including the many database systems and their VARCHAR(32)

 If anyone feels so inclined, feel free to jump in on that InlineStrings.jl repo issue if you'd like to take a stab at making a Base string function operate natively on inline strings!